 Blood & Thunder: A sharpie built in the Florida Keys in 1989, neglected on the hard for years.
 I helped restore it during my apprenticeship at Gannon & Benjamin.
 It was later given to me and rechristened Blood & Thunder, and is still being improved.
 2012, Vineyard Haven, MA.

 Motorcycles: Two motorcycles, both currently work in progress.
-Ongoing series, Waltham, MA & Providence, RI.
+Ongoing series, Boston, MA & Providence, RI.